Turnipseed Visitor Information

 Preserve Visitation Photography Notice

 Parks, Recreation and Open Space staff may take photographs or video of park patrons of all ages to demonstrate the use of our parks.
 Photographs may be used in print, video or digital media.
 Any Wake County staff taking photographs or video for this purpose will be wearing recognizable Wake County Parks uniform or other visible ID.
-If you do not want to be photographed or have your child photographed during your park visit, then please notify park staff.
+If you do not want to be photographed or have your child photographed during your visit to the preserve, then please notify park/preserve staff.

 Professional Photography in the Park